 Mechanisation is a multi-dimensional concept and widely used in agriculture.

-There is, however, a major difference between the application of mechanisation in developed and developing countries that can boost food production in 2021
+There is, however, a major difference between the application of mechanisation in developed and developing countries.

 The developing countries tend to design their own strategies in food security given the challenges they face in all aspects of their economy including feeding a growing population, reducing poverty, protecting the environment, managing the effects of climate change and fighting malnutrition all which may further contribute to a reduction in economic growth and political instability.

-Considering the necessity of identifying and responding to the current and future challenges of food security, we advocate to provide strategies to promote the role of agricultural mechanisation in agricultural development as a solution to the achievement of food security and sustainable economic growth through economic diversification into Agriculture in Nigeria.
+Considering the necessity of identifying and responding to the current and future challenges of food security, we advocate to provide strategies to promote the role of agricultural mechanisation in agricultural development as a solution to the achievement of food security and sustainable economic growth in Nigeria through economic diversification into Agriculture.

 Any attempt to increase agricultural production without considering a proper mechanisation strategy would never have a positive outcome.